-The M&A practice entails advising clients on mergers, acquisitions, divestitures, spin-offs, proxy contests, joint ventures and consideration of strategic alternatives.
-Additionally, M&A attorneys advise clients on corporate governance, securities law and general corporate matters.
+Attorneys in our M&A practice advise clients on mergers, acquisitions, divestitures, spin-offs, proxy contests and joint ventures, as well as on strategic alternatives.
+Additionally, we advise clients on corporate governance, securities law and general corporate matters.

-The practice affords the opportunity to represent a diverse array of U.S. and international, public and private clients, including multinational corporations, emerging companies, private equity funds and hedge funds, individual investors, sovereign governments and other stakeholders.
-Clients are often undergoing fundamental changes in their strategy and business, and M&A attorneys help them navigate this period of profound change.
+The practice represents a diverse array of US and international, public and private clients, including multinational corporations, emerging companies, private equity and hedge funds, individual investors, sovereign governments and other stakeholders.
+Clients often are undergoing fundamental changes in their strategy and business, and our M&A attorneys help them navigate this period of profound change.

 'Corporations face a continued imperative to grow at a rate that exceeds economic growth – and M&A is an important tool to achieve that goal.’